-The maps on the following pages illustrate other factors that impact land use development, including the Zoning Map EC-4, publicly owned lands and the City's Non-motorized Transportation Map EC-5.
-Natural features, including regulated wetlands, regulated woodlands, floodplains map, and maps will be discussed in more detail in the next chapter, Environment & Open Space.
+The maps on the following pages illustrate other factors that impact land use development, including the Zoning Map EC-4, Publicly Owned Lands Map EC-5 and the City's Non-motorized Transportation Map EC-6.
+Natural features, including regulated woodlands, and floodplain maps will be discussed in more detail in the next chapter, Environment & Open Space.